GabrieleLippi/knowledge/extreme-programming-a-gentle-introduction.md

 # Extreme Programming: A gentle introduction

-The first Extreme Programming project was started March 6, 1996.
+The first Extreme Programming project was started **March 6, 1996**.

-Extreme Programming is successful because it stresses customer satisfaction.
+Extreme Programming is successful because it **stresses customer satisfaction**.
 Instead of delivering everything you could possibly want on some date far in the future this process delivers the software you need as you need it.

-Extreme Programming emphasizes teamwork.
+Extreme Programming emphasizes **teamwork**.

 Extreme Programming improves a software project in five essential ways:
   * communication